What is Mind The Gap Graduates about?

 I’m Maddie, a 22-year old graduate living in London.
 I graduated from the University of Leicester in 2019 with a First in BSc Criminology.

 I had a weird start to my graduate career, finding a job in PR within two weeks of moving to London, but only staying there a month as it wasn’t for me.
 I had a few odd interviews before this and felt really uneasy about what I wanted from a job, what kind of company I wanted to work for and, mostly, what my worth was.

 Luckily, after deciding I couldn’t stay at this job any longer, my dad had a role open at his PR agency, but the only downside was that this was in Peterborough and I’d just moved into a flat in London.

 I set up this blog as I had no idea what I was doing, and still don’t, in adult life.
 Growing up we were told about work and that we would have time for ourselves, but no one gave you the answers to all the other bits, like how do I know what career I want, or how do I make sure I get that perfect work-life balance?
 So that’s what I’m trying to do, help out those people that are feeling pretty unsure about things now they’re an ‘adult’.

 I’m not an expert or professional, just someone that has been through the change from uni to adult life and has found it really difficult.
 The advice shared on this blog is what I have found to work for me and what I have discovered from conversations with professionals and those ‘adultier’ adults.

-Mind The Gap content is currently written by just me, but if you would like to see your ideas and experience featured then please get in touch.
+Mind The Gap Graduates content is currently written by myself and other graduates, so if you would like to see your ideas and experience featured then please get in touch.
 Everyone has different experiences of this changing time and it’s important that everyone’s voice is heard.

 If you feel that something is missing that you’d like some help with, please send me a message.